 Upon successful completion of the economics program, students will be able to

 - understand economic analysis and use its concepts to provide insight into a wide range of human concerns;

 - communicate economic information and concepts effectively in both written and oral forms of communication; and

 - work effectively as an entry-level research or policy analyst and develop opportunities and techniques for lifelong professional development.

 Internship Prerequisites: A minimum of 90 credits in the program with a minimum cumulative GPA of 2.0 and a minimum cumulative GPA of 2.0 in all 300- and 400-level economics courses are required in order to register for the internship (ECO 490).
 Students should also have completed a minimum of 9 credits in 300- and 400-level economics courses.
-Students should consult their academic advisor and the School of Business and Technology internship director in the Center for Career Services for more information.
+Students should consult their academic advisor and the School of Business and Technology internship coordinator for more information.